Hiram Fong: United States Senate

 After Hawaii achieved statehood in 1959, Fong became one of the state's first two U.S. Senators, serving alongside popular former Governor Oren E. Long, a Democrat.

 According to The Washington Post, Fong's political success can be partially attributed to the support he received from the powerful International Longshore and Warehouse Union.
 In office, Fong was generally regarded as a moderate Republican, voting in favor of many of President Lyndon B. Johnson's "Great Society" initiatives, such as the establishment of Medicare in 1965.

 In the 1959 election, Fong won against Democrat Frank Fasi by a margin of 52.9 to 47.1%.
 In 1964, Fong was reelected with 53% of the vote against Democrat Thomas Gill, who received 46.4%.
 Fong was reelected again in 1970 by an even closer margin of 51.6 to 48.4% versus Democrat Cecil Heftel.
-In 1976, Fong chose to retire rather than seek reelection, and was succeeded by Democrat Spark Matsunaga.
+In 1976 at the age of 70, Fong chose to retire rather than seek reelection, and was succeeded by Democrat Spark Matsunaga.